robang74/redfishos/forum/quick-start-guide.md

 **TIPS & HINTS**

 * the phone calls with wired headphones have the audio volume too high even when it is at the minimum.
-Using a good bluetooth buds pair will solve the problem and free yourself from the wire.
+Using a good bluetooth earbuds pair will solve the problem and free yourself from the wire.

-* sometimes when the data interface changes (e.g. switching from `4G` to `WiFi` or viceversa) or changes its state (airplane mode off), the network stack needs to be reset with the specific button in Settings:System -> Info:Utilities.
+* Sometimes when the data interface changes (e.g. switching from `4G` to `WiFi` or vice versa) or changes its state (airplane mode off), the network stack needs to be reset with the specific button in Settings:System -> Info:Utilities.
 However - after the smartphone reboot or after having switched-off the airplane mode - the SIM takes a very long time to register with the `4G` network then it is time to follow the instructions in the **fixing the 4G registration** section.

-* unlocking the smartphone with your fingerprint is a great choice especially for X10 II because the fingerprint reader is installed on the on/off button and it immediate to use but not totally reliable.
-In fact, sometimes the lockscreen suggest to *clean the fingerprint reader*.
+* Unlocking the smartphone with your fingerprint is a great choice especially for X10 II because the fingerprint reader is installed on the on/off button and it is immediate to use but not totally reliable.
+In fact, sometimes the lockscreen suggests to *clean the fingerprint reader*.
 Instead much probably, you need to reset the fingerprint software stack with the specific button in Settings:System -> Info:Utilities

-* download and install `APK`s from untrusted sources can seriously harm your privacy and security.
+* Downloading and installing `APK`s from untrusted sources can seriously harm your privacy and security.
 In the best case, you will miss important future updates.
 Moreover, by default this practice is not allowed unless you enable the option of *Allow to install from untrusted sources* but do not do that after this device post-installation customization.

 * it is suggested to restore the `/bin/bash` symlink to the real `bash` shell executing `devel-su pkcon remove busybox-symlinks-bash`.
-This may influence the whole system but you can revert back the system re-installing that package using `install` instead of `remove`: easy to do, easy to undo.
+This may influence the whole system but you can revert back the system reinstalling that package using `install` instead of `remove`: easy to do, easy to undo.

 In conclusion add to the top menu these two voices:

 * Settings:System -> Info:Utilities
 * Settings:System -> Info:Android support

-because these shortcuts will be very useful and you will use often.
+because these shortcuts will be very useful and you will use them often.

 ----